i.2 – Seaports and the Blue Economy

 Key in the micro-perspective approach are the concepts of efficiency, performance, and sustainability at the operational level (i.e., a company or a terminal).
 This approach to ports advocates that corporations and their terminals are the relevant units of analysis when analyzing or assessing port competition, not seaports.

-While the transit, transport, and handling of cargo is the rationale for ports, seaport functions have become diverse in scope and nature and evolve over time.
+While the transit, transport, and handling of cargo is the rationale for ports, seaport functions have become diverse in scope and nature and have evolved over time.
 The complexity of seaports goes beyond the loading and discharging of vessels along the quay.
 Fundamental processes of economic and technological change have broadened and deepened the functions of seaports.
 Seaports added new functions to their traditional role of transhipping and storing goods.
 After the Second World War, the industrial function grew rapidly.
 Some seaports have grown out to become industrial complexes comprising a large number of related industrial activities, the so-called maritime industrial development areas (MIDA).

-In more recent years, the logistical function of seaports received attention.
+In more recent years, the logistical function of seaports has received attention.
 The increasing importance of integrating ports and terminals in value-driven supply chains has increased the focus on creating added value linked to cargo passing through the port.
 The gateway position of major seaports offers opportunities to enhance value-added logistics services (VALS) by integrating the production and distribution chain.
 By offering VALS, ports aim to attract a large portion of the value-added creation within product chains.
 Modern seaports have evolved from pure cargo handling centers to a function in a logistics system.

 The competitiveness of ports can be better understood by following a supply chain approach.
 Ports compete not as individual places that handle ships but as crucial links within global supply chains.
 Port and route selection criteria are related to the entire network in which the port is just one node.
 The selected ports are those that will help to minimize the sum of sea, port, and inland costs, including inventory and quality considerations of shippers.
 Port choice becomes more a function of the overall network cost and performance.
 A well-coordinated logistics and distribution function of seaports, with the cooperation of various service providers, facilitates the integration of ports in advanced logistical and distributional networks through a new range of high-quality value-adding services.

 At the intermediate level, ports are often approached as clusters of companies and economic activities.
 Ports typically consist of geographically concentrated and mutually related business units centered around transport, trade, and industrial production.
 Port clusters exhibit strong scale and scope advantages linked to physical cargo flows.
-The concentration of activities opens more opportunities for the bundling of cargo flows via intermodal transport (shortsea, barge, or rail) and to achieve higher connectivity to the rest of the world via frequent transport services.
+The concentration of activities opens more opportunities for bundling cargo flows via intermodal transport (shortsea, barge, or rail) and to achieve higher connectivity to the rest of the world via frequent transport services.
 Port clusters can be home to a wide range of activities.

 While industrial activities in ports are often associated with negative effects in terms of emissions and noise pollution, port clusters can exert strong environmental advantages.
 For example, “ecologies of scale” are achieved in the petrochemical industry through which companies utilize waste material such as sulfur or by-products such as heat.
 It would be far more difficult to achieve this if the concerned plants were spatially scattered.
 Ecologies of scale advantages are increasingly being acknowledged in environmental policy.
 Successful port clusters might also face some challenges, mainly in terms of accessibility (congestion) and higher land costs.